gipplab/mathosphere/evaluation/README.md

   The title of the formula, as found in the gold standard.
 * **Identifier**
   The identifier for which the definition(s) were extracted.
-* **Definition**
+* **Definiens**
-  The proposed definition.
+  The proposed definiens.
-  The evaluator accepts either the plain definition, inner Wikipedia-links  or  Wikidata-links.
+  The evaluator accepts either the plain definiens, inner Wikipedia-links  or  Wikidata-links.
 Inner Wikipedia-links should be in double [.
-  E.g. for the identifier `W` in formula with `qId = 1` either of the following would be accepted as correct definition:
+  E.g. for the identifier `W` in formula with `qId = 1` either of the following would be accepted as correct definiens:
     * Van der Waerden number
     * [[Van der Waerden number]]
     * Q7913892